make-software/casper-php-sdk/docs/API/RpcClientAPI.md

 ```php
 getBlockTransfers(string $blockHash = null): array
 ```
-Returns all transfers (array of [Transfer](../Entity/Transfer.md) objects) for a Block from the network by the given block hash
+Returns a list of [Transfer](../Entity/Transfer.md) objects for the block from the network by the given block hash
 ### Parameters
 | Name | Type | Description | Required |
 |---|---|---|---|